-We are pleased to announce the formation of the Environmental Humanities Initiative (EHI), made possible by the generous support of the College of Liberal Arts.
+Welcome to the Environmental Humanities Initiative (EHI), made possible by the generous support of the College of Liberal Arts (CLA).

-In the next two years, we will also be seeking to develop an interdisciplinary graduate concentration for study in environmental humanities that addresses the human and cultural dimensions of global environmental change in the 21st century.
-Finally, we plan to organize an interdisciplinary conference in this area in Fall 2018.
+As we build the graduate cohort over the next two years, we are also seeking to develop an interdisciplinary graduate concentration for study in environmental humanities that addresses the human and cultural dimensions of global environmental change in the 21st century.
+Finally, we are organizing an interdisciplinary conference in this area in Fall 2018.

 For more information, please contact us at email@example.com.

 |The Environmental Humanities Initiative engages a wide range of related fields, including indigenous studies, political ecology, food studies, cultural geography, animal studies, and cultural anthropology, and investigates such keywords as sustainability, the Anthropocene, and the posthuman.
 Environmental humanities scholars also seek to bridge the divide between academic analysis and practice in the public sphere.|